Beamforming - Ultrasound - Department of Circulation and Medical Imaging

 In medical ultrasound, the stones are replaced by several small piezo-electric elements at the tip of an transducer, and the pond is replaced by the human body.
 If you apply an alternating voltage signal to an piezo-electric element, it will start vibrating and emit sound.
 If you select the spacing between your elements and the delay in the elements' signals just right, you can create an interference pattern that's to your benefit, in particular one in which the majority of the signal energy all goes out in one angular direction.
 When using the transducer to receive sound, the principles are the same.
 Received sound vibrations at the elements will be converted to an electric signal.
 Adjust the amplitude and delays of the received signal on each element, and you'll be able to receive from a chosen angular direction.
 If you transmit and receive along narrow beams in several adjacent directions and combine the received echo data, you can create an ultrasound image.

 In a recent student project a wave field simulator based on the Huygens principle was developed by Jon Petter Åsen.
 The simulator uses the graphics card to simulate and visualize arbitrary wave fields in real-time.
-It is described in more detail and available for download on its homepage.
-See below for a demonstration:

 The research activity the last years have mainly been within parallel beamforming.
 Using parallel beamforming, several receive beams are formed for each transmit event to increase the frame rate.
 Without any compensation, this technique is known to produce artefacts in the images.
 The following articles addresses the problems of parallel beamforming: